KinDR007/VictronMPPT-ESPHOME/README.md

 | _3_ |**3**  | **TX** (white) |<-  ->| **VIA**|  **VOA** |<-  ->|D7 (**RX**) | GPIO16 (**RX**)|**RX**|
 | _4_ |**4** | **5V** or **3V3** (yellow) |<-  ->|  **VDD2**  | **VDD1** |<-  ->| **3V3 or 5V**  | **3V3 or 5V** |**3V3 or 5V**|

+Note that if the VE.direct RX line is connected to VOB on the ADUM1201, the corresponding VIB needs to be connected to a valid signal, i.e. VDD1 or GND1.
+Depending on the RX pin configuration of the device, this might enable/disable the device.
+Check the device documentation for details.
+If unsure, best leave the RX line unconnected, in which case the VIB pin of the ADUM still should be tied to VDD1 or GND1 to not have it floating.

  ![adum1201_](https://github.com/KinDR007/VictronMPPT-ESPHOME/assets/61905170/9c7cf60c-fb19-404a-9c6e-7a17bc463ead)